iamlite/color-core/README.md

 <a href="https://discord.gg/uYBuFXUmcU">
 <img src="https://img.shields.io/discord/640575167772491786?style=for-the-badge&logo=discord&label=Discord&color=gold" alt="Discord" style="margin: 5px;" />
 </a>

 </div>

 ---

 `next-colors` is a powerful and versatile color manipulation library designed specifically for Next.js and React applications.
 It provides a comprehensive set of tools for working with colors across various color spaces, making it an essential utility for developers working on projects that require advanced color handling.

 This library offers a unified `Color` class that simplifies color conversions, manipulations, and harmony calculations.
-With support for RGB, HEX, HSL, HSV, CMYK, LAB, and LCH color spaces, next-colors enables developers to effortlessly convert between formats, generate color harmonies, and perform complex color operations.
+With support for RGB, HEX, HSL, HSV, CMYK, LAB, LCH, XYZ, and YUV color spaces, next-colors enables developers to effortlessly convert between formats, generate color harmonies, and perform complex color operations.

 Key features include: